biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/includes.ahk' class='text-muted'>source</a>

-Checks if value is in collection.
-If collection is a string, it's checked for a substring of value.
+Checks if value is in `collection`.
+If `collection` is a string, it's checked for a substring of value.

 #### Arguments